Frequently Asked Questions

 What are the admissions requirements?

-Applicants must meet university entrance requirements in their own country and be able to present outstanding secondary and/or leaving exam results.
-Applicants must submit a complete application packet and it must arrive in the Office of Admissions by January 15 of the year in which they intend to enroll..
+Applicants must meet university entrance requirements in their own country and be able to present outstanding secondary or leaving exam results.
+Applicants must submit a complete application packet and it must arrive in the Office of Admissions by November 30, 2015 of the year in which they intend to enroll..
 Applicants must also present results from one of the following approved standardized tests: TOEFL, IELTS, ACT or SAT I. While scores from more than one test will be considered, applicants are required to submit scores from only one of these four tests.
 The minimum score required for each test is:

 ACT: 17 Composite